 As the 21st-century progresses, drug and alcohol abuse and addiction have consistently presented itself as being a truly difficult and problematic issue.
 Unfortunately, drug and alcohol addiction has become a very harmful problem in society today, one of which seems to only get worse and worse with each passing year.
 What a lot of people are starting to learn about addiction is that this is now probably the country’s number one most concerning health problem.

-Education to Address Addiction
+Psychoeducational Groups to Address Addiction

-Studies show that when it comes to addiction and especially when it comes to substance abuse amongst young people, one of our biggest issues at this time is with the fact that people simply do not know that much about drugs and alcohol and the effects that these substances are able to have on people.
+Studies show that when it comes to addiction and especially when it comes to substance abuse among young people, one of our biggest issues at this time is with the fact that people simply do not know that much about drugs and alcohol and the effects that these substances are able to have on people.
 This really does become a matter of education and pure and simple awareness of a rapidly growing issue.
 Current studies actually show us that the vast majority of people who are consistently and regularly affected by addiction actually know very little about this problem.

 These studies show that, by and large, when people start to abuse drugs or alcohol, they do so with little to no knowingness or information about substance abuse.
 In a lot of ways, this makes sense logically, as it is understandable that people who knew a lot about the true facts and the true dangers and the true risks of substance abuse would, of course, stay away from such a grim and concerning issue.
 Furthermore, generally speaking, once people find out about just how risky and dangerous substance abuse really is, they generally speaking wish that they had stayed away from substance abuse.